ddml: Double/debiased machine learning in Stata: Acknowledgments

 \begin{aboutauthors} Achim Ahrens is Post-Doctoral Researcher and Senior Data Scientist at the Public Policy Group and Immigration Policy Lab, ETH Z\"urich.

 Christian B. Hansen is the Wallace W. Booth Professor of Econometrics and Statistics at the University of Chicago Booth School of Business.

-Mark E. Schaffer is Professor of Econonomics in Edinburgh Business School at Heriot-Watt University, Edinburgh, UK, and a Research Fellow at the Institute for the Study of Labour (IZA), Bonn.
+Mark E. Schaffer is Professor of Economics in Edinburgh Business School at Heriot-Watt University, Edinburgh, UK, and a Research Fellow at the Institute for the Study of Labour (IZA), Bonn.

 Thomas Wiemann is an economics PhD student at the University of Chicago. \end{aboutauthors}